Book Prize! The Viking Immigrants

 About

 Biography Dr. L.K.
-Bertram is an award-winning author and Associate Professor in the Department of History at the University of Toronto, specializing in data mobilization and social media algorithms and the history of migration, gender, sexuality, and colonialism in the 19th century North American West.
-Bertram is the author of The Viking…
+Bertram is an award-winning author and Associate Professor in the Department of History at the University of Toronto, specializing in economic and material histories of, gender, sexuality, and colonialism in the 19th century North American West, including a book currently in progress on sex workers as early firearms owners in…